VSCode Extension Release Automation

 Open VSX Registry Setup

-- Create an Eclipse account at eclipse.org (use same GitHub account as open-vsx.org)
+Before publishing to Open VSX, you need to:- Create an Eclipse account at eclipse.org (use same GitHub account as open-vsx.org)

 - Sign the Publisher Agreement at open-vsx.org